liferlisiqi/Traffic-Sign-Classifier/README.md

 * The number of unique classes/labels in the data set is: 43

 Here is an exploratory visualization of the training data set.
-It is a bar chart showing how the data distributed.

-![alt text][image1]
+![alt text][exploratory]

-I didn't convert the images to grayscale as suggest in class, in my opinion, the RGB has more useful information than gray.
+The distribution of training, validation and testing set is showing in the following bar charts.

-So I normalized the image data from [0, 255] to [-1, 1], because well distributed data well accelate training operation and increase accuracy.
+![alt text][distribution]

 [LeNet.ipynb](https://github.com/liferlisiqi/Traffic-Sign-Classifier/blob/master/LeNet.ipynb)
 ---